 Natural Gas Price Forecast

 For IRP planning purposes the company develops a baseline, high and low natural gas price forecast.
 Demand, oil price volatility, the global economy, electric generation, opportunities to take advantage of new extraction technologies, hurricanes and other weather activity will continue to impact natural gas prices for the foreseeable future.
-Cascade has considered price forecasts from several sources, such as Wood Mackenzie, Energy Information Administration, the Financial Forecast Center’s forecast, as well as our observations of the market to develop the low, base and high price forecast.
+Cascade has considered price forecasts from several sources, such as Wood Mackenzie, Energy Information Administration, the Financial Forecast Center’s forecast, as well as our observations of the market to develop the low, base and high price forecasts.
 The following discussion provides an overview of the development of the baseline forecasts.

 Development of Baseline Henry Hub price forecast